beakerbrowser/beakerbrowser.com/_docs/howto/fork-a-site.md

 ---
-title:    "Howto: Fork a site"
+title:    Fork a Site
-short_title: Fork a site
 category: Howto
-order:    3
+order:    6
 ---

 "Forking" means to make a new copy of a site.